Pile–Pontoon Railroad Bridge

-The Pile–Pontoon Railroad Bridge was a floating bridge which crossed the Mississippi River in northern Iowa.
+The Pile–Pontoon Railroad Bridge was a floating bridge that crossed the Mississippi River in northern Iowa.

 From 1857 Marquette, Iowa became a major hub on the Chicago, Milwaukee and St. Paul Railway, as grain from throughout Iowa and Minnesota was sent through the city en route to Lake Michigan.
 A permanent bridge between Marquette and Prairie du Chien, Wisconsin was thought impractical, in part due to substantial river traffic which would have required clear spans high above the water.

 Goods were initially transported by boat across the river, which required unloading and reloading of railroad cars.
 In the late 1860s, the Milwaukee Road's agent John Lawler conceived a ferry crossing, using barges with rail tracks on their decks.
 Because there are two channels separated by an island, each channel required a barge which was pulled across by cables, and a small rail yard crossing the island connecting the two ferries.
 This allowed transshipment of railroad cars without unloading, but was still less than efficient.